MOONLAPSED/morphological-source-code/README.md

 And symmetry breaking can tell us how matter acquires mass in the vacuum,

 Then why shouldn’t we use these tools to ask how shapes choose their stability?
 How quanta settle into discrete coherence?
 (The answer is tractability, obviously, but I have potential solutions for that via the Quinic Statistical Dynamics).
 "In my opinion, QED and Feynman completely excluded the vital demon; the observer; that breaks the countably infinite symmetrical-dynamical infinities into participle dynamical form and function; behavior, evolution and motility, the morphology of form in a Machian-Noetherian aether.

 # MSD/QSD: Quantum or not?
 The full quantum interpretation (Hilbert spaces, tensors, etc.) is powerful but not required to begin.
 You can safely **start with only the left nibble (the bra)**.
 Why?
 Because the system is **chiral**: you can imagine a universe of pure bras, or bra-ket pairs, but *never pure kets*.
 A “ket-only runtime” is unobservable in principle.

-This chirality connects to deep physics (AdS/CFT, the Poincaré sphere boundary), but if those terms are unfamiliar, just focus on **QSD (Quineic Statistical Dynamics)** the applied, bra-first layer of MSC.
+This is not mystical whatsoever this is the double cover of 1/2 "spin" Fermions; this chirality connects to deep physics (AdS/CFT, the Poincaré sphere boundary), but if those terms are unfamiliar, just focus on **QSD (Quineic Statistical Dynamics)** the applied, bra-first layer of MSC.
 Think of the complex, full-spectrum version as “2.0.”
 For now, half the picture your chiral intuition is enough.

-> The null byte ⟨0000|0000⟩ is the identity: the glue that connects without acting.
+- The null byte ⟨0000|0000⟩ is the identity: the glue that connects without acting.
-> Every other byte ⟨nnnn|mmmm⟩ is a charged morphological particle:
+- Every other byte ⟨nnnn|mmmm⟩ is a charged morphological particle:
-> — the **left nibble (bra)** is the *question* (the seeking dual vector),
+- the **left nibble (bra)** is the *question* (the seeking dual vector),
-> — the **right nibble (ket)** is the *answer* (the state vector).
+- the **right nibble (ket)** is the *answer* (the state vector).

 This is more than just 'quantum windowdressing'; taking seriously the morphological character of source code logic inevitably leads to the quantization of it.
 This is an exceptionally difficuly concept for many to grasp, because everything set-theory and the typically Prussian hand-me-down Pedagogy of the entire west created for them for their whole life told them quantum is essentially not-well founded information, in the macroscopic world.
 Such opinions ignore 300 years of electrical science and physics on into electrical engineering; there IS a fact of the matter and we DO engineer at quantum resolution; a Coloumb is a quantum guage.
 Right now, the ensemble is split between the lithogrophy machine maker, the silicon designer, the chip maker/packager, and the eventual ISA and software imposed-onto it; its character smeared-out over disperate layers.
 However one only needs to look backwards a short time, or to the cutting edge to find proof to suggest otherwise; looking back to even the vacuum-tube-era, it's clear that, prior to miniturization, most electrical engineers and scientists did think of themselves as quantume, ELECTRON, engineers; not a somehow 'classical' version-thereof, the entire art and science of Electricity is a temple built on quantum foundations going all the way back to the greats, Maxwell, Faraday, Volta, etc.; the very paradox of the electical twitch of the frog's leg in the initial experiments those hundreds of years ago were themselves arrayed in the phenomenology of quantum-audacity; the very 'essence' of the germ of 'electricity' even unto the near-contemporary era, see Mary Shelly, was as a quantized-naturalized sin against the continuum of god and man.
 Even unto historical twilit-ages, even the first Electricians of Ur, Egypt, and mother-Africa from mists of time knew of the quantized positive and negative nature of the 'force'; it's easy to see how electric phenomonology has impacted all of the course of human culture and civiliazation for thousands of years.
 And that, I'll conclude, is enough of a preamble for the credulity-straining you must now take part-in, if you are un-introduced, formally; and I don't relish being the first source of such information for you, in that case, but I am building an architecture, here, and I have to address all of these things; you have plenty of time to stop reading before I get to the part where I tell you that this 'struggle' that I have been enunciating is one of the fundemental problems of 'The West' ("Oh, here we go.."; relax.).
 It's nothing so gauche as a sweeping condemnation of entire hemisphere's and culture, it's far more benign and, frankly, funny.
 So many misunderstandings and conflicts over the years may have been preventable had this fact been more-interrogated, earlier.
 The fact of the matter that is both serious and funny which codemns and simultaneously is irrelevant to the entire so-called "West", it is called "Morphology".
 The thing is, morphological reasoning isn't exotic in Chinese-speaking cultures—it's just... literacy.
 Every literate Chinese person has internalized that: